RosettaCommons/documentation/Residue-Params-file.md

 -   **CHI** Defines a rotatable chi angle.
 A chi angle number is specified, followed by the names of the four atoms defining the angle

 -  **PROPERTIES** A series of properties describing this ligand type or residue type.
-Allowed properties include (though this list is not exhaustive): **PROTEIN POLYMER LIGAND COARSE METAL METALBINDING DNA RNA CARBOHYDRATE SURFACE POLAR CHARGED AROMATIC TERMINUS LOWER_TERMINUS UPPER_TERMINUS SC_ORBITALS**.
+Allowed properties include (though this list is not exhaustive): PROTEIN POLYMER LIGAND COARSE METAL METALBINDING DNA RNA CARBOHYDRATE SURFACE POLAR CHARGED AROMATIC TERMINUS LOWER_TERMINUS UPPER_TERMINUS SC_ORBITALS.

+-  **METAL_BINDING_ATOMS**  A list of the names of atoms in this residue/ligand that can form covalent bonds to metal ions.

 -   **NBR\_ATOM** The PDB name of the "neighbor atom".
 In the case of ligands, this defaults to the atom that is closest to the geometric center of the ligand